phillips302/phillips302/README.md

     - Machine Learning
     - Full Stack Applications
     - Firmware and Embedded Systems
-- 🌱 I am a senior pursing a Masters degree in
-     Computer Engineering from Purdue University.
+- 🌱 I am a senior pursuing a Masters degree in Computer Engineering from Purdue University.
-     I will finish my undergrad in CompE fall '24 with conecntrations in AI/ML, and Software Engineering.
+     I will finish my undergrad in CompE fall '24 with concentrations in AI/ML, and Software Engineering.
-     I am pursuing Purdue's plus 1 Masters program and expect completed this program by fall '25.
+     I am pursuing Purdue's plus 1 Masters program and expect to complete this program by fall '25.
 - 📫 How to reach me
     - Email:       gwphilli@purdue.edu
     - LinkedIn:   @garrett-w-phillips